Ram tank: Combat history

+Export

+Netherlands

 In 1945 the Royal Netherlands Army got permission from the Canadian government to take free possession of all Ram tanks in army dumps on Dutch territory.
 Those not already converted into Kangaroos were used to equip the 1st and 2nd Tank Battalion (1e en 2e Bataljon Vechtwagens), the very first Dutch tank units.
 These had a nominal organic strength of 53 each.
 However it proved to be impossible to ready enough tanks to attain this strength because the vehicles were in a very poor state of maintenance.
+In 1945 it was also reported that the Dutch government was negotiating the purchase of 44 Ram tanks that were stationed in England alongside the purchase of other military equipment of Canadian origin.
 In 1947 the UK provided 44 Ram tanks from its stocks, that were in a better condition.
 Forty of these had been rebuilt with the British 75 mm gun; four were OP/Command vehicles with a dummy gun.
 This brought the operational total for that year to just 73, including two Mark Is.
 In 1950 only fifty of these were listed as present.
-The Ram tanks (together with the Sherman tanks of the three other tank battalions, in part simply taken without permission) were replaced by Centurion tanks leased by the U.S. Government in 1952.
+The Ram tanks were replaced, together with the Sherman tanks, by Centurion tanks beginning in 1953.
 Some Ram tanks were used in the 1950s as static pillboxes in the IJssel Line, their hulls dug in and embedded within two feet of concrete.